hpcleuven/VscDocumentation/source/access/nx_start_guide.rst

 -  Download the enterprise version of the client from the `NX Client download`_ page.
--  Continue with Configuration of your NoMachine NX client.
+-  Continue with configuration of your NoMachine NX client.

 NoMachine NX Client Configuration Guide
 ---------------------------------------